-In our experiences, choosing a camera these days also implies choosing a camera and its relative post production workflow together, and no-one makes it more stimulating than scene to screen manufacturer Blackmagic design.
+In our experiences, choosing a camera today also implies choosing both it and its relative post production workflow together.
+Blackmagic design makes this particularly interesting with the company's Scene to Screen approach.

-Since the advent of Blackmagic raw, the speed, throughput and computational aspects of using Resolve on Apple hardware offer a quantum leap in efficiency and quality of results.
+Since the advent of Blackmagic raw, the speed, throughput and computational aspects of using Resolve 18 on the new Apple platforms offer a quantum leap in efficiency and quality of results.

-The fact that we can now edit, grade and playback 8k, and even 12k images on the new Apple M1 processors using the braw 2.1 player, has established yet another benchmark that other production / post production solutions come nowhere near to, and this works well with the Mobile Lab we have designed.
+The fact that we can now edit, grade and playback 8k, and even 12k images with the new Apple M1& M2 pro and ultra processors using the latest braw player, has established yet another combined benchmark that other production / post production solutions come nowhere near to, and this works well both in the uncompressed raw formats and with proxies.

 It is worth stating that Mike and I use a disciplined approach, not dis-similar to the traditions of shooting and posting with 35mm film, as that is our background.
 We used to have to use film sparingly, and the same applies to high resolution digital files.
-This enables us to work on set on a reasonably limited number of takes (the so-called "circled takes") contributing, with the other factors, to making the workflow efficient.
-Of course, all takes are backed up but for fast editing work on set only circled takes are used.
+This enables us to work on set on a reasonably limited number of takes (the so-called "circled takes") contributing, with the other factors, to making the workflow as efficient as possible.

-In conclusion, using the sum of these methods for 8k / 12k production and post production can mean substantial savings with our expertise and using the Mobile Lab, and without the overheads of traditional post production facilities.
+In conclusion, using the sum of these methods for 8k / 12k production and post production can lead to substantial savings when also using the Mobile Lab, without the overheads of traditional post production facilities.

-* Native files in Braw & edit, grade etc. in Resolve.
+* Native files in Braw, R3d & edit, grade etc. in Resolve.